 enter his world

-I try to enter his world.
-To see things through his eyes.
-To put myself into his mind, emotionally too.
-When he gets upset at someone, I try to remember what it was like to be that age, when everything felt like a huge deal, and relate at that level.
+I try to see things through his eyes — to put myself into his mind.
+When he gets upset, I try to remember what it was like to be his age, and relate at that level.

-When he makes up stories, I go right along in his invented world.
+When he makes up stories, I enter his invented world.
 If he says we’re cats in Paris, we’re cats in Paris.
 The minotaur is chasing us?
 We both run.

 I want him to have a wide range of inputs into his senses.